bradyhouse/house/fiddles/angular/index.md

     FIDDLE.SH
     FIDDLE-INDEX.SH
     09-27-16
     Done.
-All "angular" fiddles have been re-indexed.
+All "angular-cli" fiddles have been re-indexed.

-This command rebuilds the [index.html](index.html) page based on the angular fiddle collection.
-Provided the fiddle is not listed in the [.gitignore](../../.gitignore) file, a link to the fiddle's index.html page is added.
+This command rebuilds the [dist/index.html](dist/index.html) page based on the angular2 cli fiddles that have been built and added to the root [dist](dist) directory.
+Provided the fiddle is not listed in the [.gitignore](../../.gitignore) file and includes a root `index.html` file, then a link to dist version of the fiddle is added to the page.
+For additional information regarding the build process, see the [build info and details page](build.md).